January 26-30, 2022

 If you’re planning a trip to Chamonix, click here to access and download my Google Maps list of saved locations.
 Bon voyage!

 Food & Drink

-- Hameau Albert 1er (Chamonix): On our last day, Andy skiied by himself while I spent most of the day at the five-star Hôtel Hameau Albert 1er in Chamonix.
+- Hameau Albert 1er (Chamonix): On our last day, Andy skied by himself while I spent most of the day at the five-star Hôtel Hameau Albert 1er in Chamonix.
 I booked the ‘relaxation package’, which included morning access to the spa followed by lunch at the Michelin-starred Hameau Albert 1er restaurant.
 Absolutely everything about my lunch experience was just divine.
-The service was impeccable, and each course of the set lunch menu was better than the last — especially when a gigantic cart of local cheeses was rolled out at the end of the meal by a server who selected a variety of exquisitely aged cheeses for me to sample.
+The service was impeccable, and each course was better than the last—especially when a gigantic cart of local cheeses was rolled out at the end of the meal by a server who selected a variety of exquisitely aged cheeses for me to sample.

 - La P’tite Verte (Argentière): We were able to walk in on a Thursday night and get a table fairly quickly at this quaint and cheerful Savoyard restaurant on the main road in Argentière, and I’m so glad we did.
 It was extremely cozy and had a very friendly atmosphere, and we thoroughly enjoyed our first true fondue experience.

 - Le Monchu (Chamonix): This popular restaurant in downtown Chamonix is located right by the casino in a rustic, terraced building with plenty of roaring fires.
 It’s known for its traditional menu of Savoyard specialties like fondue, raclette, tartiflette, and pierrade, which is a form of barbecue where you get thin slices of meat to cook yourself on a heated stone at your table alongside sauces, peppers, and onions, and a baked potato.
 It was fun to try something a bit different, but the restaurant itself wasn’t anything too special.